Create Skycure Mobile Threat Defense compliance policy

 To create Skycure compliance policy

-Go to the Intune classic console then enter your credentials.
+Go to the Intune classic portal then enter your credentials.

 Choose Policy > Compliance Policies.
 You can either use an existing compliance policy or create a new one.